dinosn/developer/README.md

 For more details about using `js_builder_js82_zerotier.sh` see [here](docs/installjs8_details.md).

-### Add a G8OS grid to your JumpScale 8.2 development environment
+### Add a Zero-OS Orchestrator to your JumpScale 8.2 development environment

 This script is based on the JumpScale 8.2 development environment above: